DeploymentKing/ansible-thinkstackbookpro/README.md

   1. Install [Sublime Package Manager](http://sublime.wbond.net/installation).
   2. Install all the apps that are not yet in this setup (see below).
-  3. Set keyboard repeat rate
-  4. Set trackpad tracking rate.
-  5. Set mouse tracking rate.
-  6. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).
+  3. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).
-  7. Google Chrome Profiles
+  4. Google Chrome Profiles
-  8. Google Chrome Extensions
+  5. Google Chrome Extensions
      - 1Password
      - Draw.io
      - Restlet Client